blossom-hub/blossom/documentation/CommandReference.md

 `-x` as per above on most commands.

-`-z` hide some zero rows if applicable.
+`-z` show some zero rows (if applicable, by default in later builds zeros are hidden from view).

 `-v` includes any virtual account in the account string.